 Earlier in Windows, it was not possible to open and view a HEIC file directly on Windows PC as the Windows photo editor did not support or recognize them.
 However, users could make use of third-party free apps or an online converter to convert HEIC files to JPG or PNG files to view the HEIC files in Windows PC.
 Users could also convert.HEIC files to JPEG by making use of a cloud provider like Google drive, which can automatically convert all the HEIF/HEIC files stored in cloud storage into.JPEG extensions.

 However, things are now different after the April Update as Windows has finally allowed native support for HEIF files on Windows Photos.
-The feature is not enabled by default, and Windows Photos app provides a link to a paid extension in the Microsoft store.
+The feature is not enabled by default, and the Windows Photos app provides a link to a paid extension in the Microsoft store.
 The extensions are available in the Windows store that would cost $1.
 However, users can get the extensions for free by downloading and installing two extensions from a different store link.
-Users are required to download HEIF image extension to open HEIC images and would require HECV Video extension to open videos encoded using HEVC.
-Once you install both the extension, the Windows will add support for HEIC and HEVC files to Windows 10.
-In this article, we explain how to add HEIF and HEVC file support to Windows 10.
+Users are required to download the HEIF image extension to open HEIC images and would require a HECV Video extension to open videos encoded using HEVC.
+Once you install both extension, Windows will add support for HEIC and HEVC files to Windows 11/10.
+In this article, we explain how to add HEIF and HEVC file support to Windows 11/10.

 Click on the Install button to install the HEIF codec.

 It is important to note that, users would be needed to install both HEIF extension as well as HEVC extension to view images and play videos, as, HEIF files with HEIC file extension are compressed using HEVC format.
 It is mandatory to install both the extension and installing a HEIC file extension alone without HEVC extension would fail to view .HEIC files images.

 To get the HEVC extension, use the Windows store link here.